FAIR-Chem/fairchem/DATASET.md

 ### Citing ODAC23

-The Open DAC 2023 (ODAC23) dataset is licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).
+The OpenDAC 2023 (ODAC23) dataset is licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).

-Please consider citing the following paper in any research manuscript using the OC22 dataset:
+Please consider citing the following paper in any research manuscript using the ODAC23 dataset:

 ```